-Did you know that your electricity supply price is the sum of multiple components?
+Did you know that your electricity price in the PJM Interconnection region is the sum of multiple components?

 These components differ depending on your usage, service zone, and a variety of other factors.
-Furthermore, each component has potential for its own cost avoidance.
-To achieve the maximum cost avoidance of each, however, you must implement an intelligent strategy to lock each in at the precise time.
+Furthermore, each component in a PJM Interconnection electricity price has potential for its own cost avoidance.
+An intelligent strategy for each is the key to reducing costs on your electricity bills.

-The body that is in charge of the coordination and operation of the entire electrical system in a given area is called the Independent System Operator (ISO).
+The Independent System Operator (ISO) is the organization in charge of the operation of an electrical system in a region.
 The United States deregulated energy service areas consist of 5 of these ISOs.
 Best Practice Energy works in the following ISO-controlled regions in the US:

 - PJM Interconnection: Services parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and the District of Columbia